 This is when a muscle gets stretched too far.
 It happens a lot to people who play sports.
 The pain is intense and starts right away, and the area is tender to the touch.
 The best treatment is to ice it with cold packs for 20 minutes at a time, several times a day.
 Outside of that, wrap the area lightly, keep it raised if you can, and rest it.
 Over-the-counter pain relievers can ease the ache.

 This is when a muscle, usually in your calf, suddenly gets tight.
 It can bring on a sharp pain, and you may feel a hard lump of muscle under your skin.
 Cramps tend to happen more as you age, and you’re also likely to have them if you’re out in hot weather and don’t drink enough water.
-Cramps usually go away on their own and aren’t a sign of any health issue, but talk with your doctor if you have them often.
+Cramps usually go away on their own and aren’t typically a sign of any health issue, but talk with your doctor if you have them often.

 These happen when the muscles and tissues around your shinbone get inflamed, making the inner edge of the bone hurt.
 They’re common among people who run a lot.
 Flat feet, rigid arches, or the wrong shoes can lead to them, too.
 The best treatment is to rest your legs, put cold packs on them for 20 minutes several times a day, and take pain relievers if you need them.
-But see your doctor so she can make sure it’s nothing more serious.
+But see your doctor so they can make sure it’s nothing more serious.

 If the pain that feels like shin splints doesn’t get better, you may have a small crack in your shinbone.
 It happens when the muscles around the bone are overused and don’t cushion the impact of moving the way they should.
 Rest is the best treatment for a stress fracture, but it can take about 6 to 8 weeks to heal.
 Make sure it’s healed completely before you start exercising again so you don't make the bone injury worse.

 Tendons are the flexible cords that connect muscles to bones.
 It can hurt a lot if they get inflamed, especially when you move that joint.
 This is called tendinitis, and it’s a wear-and-tear injury that can affect your hip, knee, or ankle.
 As with a sprain, the best way to treat it is the R.I.C.E. method.
-And see your doctor so she can rule out other issues.
-She also may suggest anti-inflammatory pain meds like ibuprofen or naproxen.
+And see your doctor so they can rule out other issues.
+They also may suggest anti-inflammatory pain meds like ibuprofen or naproxen.

 When veins have to work extra hard to get blood back to your heart, they bulge and look twisted, blue, or dark purple.
 They can make your legs feel heavy, burn, throb, or cramp.
 You’re more likely to have them as you age, or if you’re overweight, pregnant, or stand or sit for long stretches.
 Losing weight, exercising, or wearing compression stockings may help.
-If they don’t, talk to your doctor about other treatment options.
+If they don’t, talk with your doctor about other treatment options.

 Burning Thigh Pain